simonccc/elasticsearch-python/README.md

 rework of the earlier work by juan-domenech - thanks!! :)

+only tested against:
-only tested against opendistro for elasticsearch / with logstash syslog ingress
+  * opendistro 7.x / with logstash syslog ingress
+  * oss 6.x using eg filebeat to logstash type setups

 ### Security !!1